The Men from

 on men.
 So in the spirit of the times, Mark & the

-Escorts became The Men from S.O.U.N.D.
+Escorts became the Men from S.O.U.N.D.
 The name was

-a play on the name of a popular spy television show of the
+a play on the name of a popular spy television show, The Man from U.N.C.L.E.
+The "Sound"

-who were one of the opening acts for The Beatles on on their
+who were one of the opening acts for the Beatles on on their

 1965 U.S. tour.
 I attended the show at the Hollywood